zacknawrocki/Smart-HVAC-and-Lighting-Preference-System/README.md

 Any future students should be able to clone this repository, if necessary, or use it as a reference to contribute to new work.
 If there are any questions, issues, requests to access private code, or would just like give me an update, I can always be reached at zacknawrocki@gmail.com

-I look forward hearing about all the exciting work that is to come.
+I look forward to hearing about all the exciting work that is to come.

 Best, <br>
 Zack Nawrocki